BOTOX FOR TMJ

 Dislocation or malposition of the disc in the TMJ

 Stress causing muscle tension

 We use a purified protein neuromodulator injection that helps relax facial and jaw muscles by temporarily blocking the chemical signals from the nerves that stimulate the muscles, thereby preventing them from grinding or clenching.

 Side effects, if they occur, are temporary.
 These commonly include minor bruising and swelling at the injection site.

 The length of treatment depends on the area being treated.
-On average, the treatments are completed in 10 to 20 minutes
+Appointments are 20-30 minutes.

 DOES IT HURT